Interim Executive Director

 As the Hoophouses for Health Program Manager, Rebekah’s work focuses on increasing access to Good Food for vulnerable families through increasing the season extension capacity of Michigan farmers and expanding Good Food infrastructure in Michigan.
 Rebekah earned a Bachelors of Science in Parks, Recreation, and Tourism Resources and a Masters of Science in Horticulture from Michigan State University.
 In addition to her work with MIFMA, she and her husband also own and operate Faivor Fresh Produce in St. Johns, Michigan.
 She enjoys spending time with her two children and husband growing and harvesting vegetables from their hoophouse.

-As the Food Access Coordinator for MIFMA, Sydney is working to expand and support farmers markets in Michigan accepting SNAP benefits, Double Up Food Bucks, and other food assistance programs.
+As the Food Access Program Manager for MIFMA, Sydney is working to expand and support farmers markets in Michigan accepting SNAP benefits, Double Up Food Bucks, and other food assistance programs.
 Sydney graduated from Michigan State University in the spring of 2015 with a Bachelor’s degree in Public Policy and a specialization in Agribusiness Management.
 She is from Gaines, MI, where she first developed her passion for agriculture policy.
-Sydney’s hobbies include gardening, baking, camping, and road trips.
+Sydney’s hobbies include gardening, baking, and camping.

 Lee Ann Viera